Bluestars1/BMI520-Autism-Genes/README.md

 # Project BMI520:
-This was a project I did for BMI520 We had to learn to use Collab and use the tools to analyze a topic I chose Autism I will continue to research it and expand this area as I learn more - This is a preliminary(learn how to use the tools) to evaluate our hypothesis.
-The direct quote from Erik Holmlin PHD in the article below points out the American Academy of Pediatrics recommends children with ASD get clinical genetic testing ONLY 3% get tested.
+This was a project was for BMI520 We had to learn to use Collab and use the tools to analyze a topic.
+I chose Autism!
+I will continue to research and expand this area as I learn more - This is a preliminary (learn how to use the tools) to evaluate our hypothesis.
+The direct quote from Erik Holmlin PHD in the article below points out the American Academy of Pediatrics recommends children with ASD receive clinical genetic testing  while ONLY 3% actually get tested.
 In my family we have twins with autism and it was not suggested by their pediatrician.
-This can help for a personalized approach to medicine and also assist with studies for further understanding of ASD.
-I have included my Collab notebook with the analysis and some of the learning tools available.
-Feel Free to Download the ppt presentation.
+Austism is a personlized disorder that requires personalized treatment.
+Symptoms are treated as they surface and can be unique to the indiviual.
+Rather than treat as the symptoms surface, genetic testing can detect which genes are the cause of the individuals diagnosis which is identify the symptoms related to that gene set.
+The pathways associated with the gene set can also be derived.
+This can lead to some exciiting opportunities for cures using CRISPR technology, hopefully in the near future.
+Genetic testing can currently offer this personalized scientific approach while  assisting with studies for further understanding of ASD.
+I have included my Collab notebook with the analysis and some of the tools in python to play with.
+Feel Free to Download the Powerpoint presentation.
 Hope you enjoy!!!

 # BMI520-Autism-Genes

-  "3% of children with an ASD diagnosis get clinical genetic testing, which is recommended by a number of professional medical organizations including the American
+  Only "3% of children with an ASD diagnosis get clinical genetic testing, which is recommended by a number of professional medical organizations including the       American College of Medical Genetics and Genomics and the American Academy of Pediatrics!"
+Erik Holmlin PHD(see article below:

-  College of Medical Genetics and Genomics and the American Academy of Pediatrics!"
-Erik Holmlin PHD https://www.globenewswire.com/news-release/2021/01/04/2152632/0/en/Bionano-Genomics-Publishes-Study-on-Autism-Risk-Genes-After-Detailed-Analysis-of-The-Genome-of-Professor-Temple-Grandin-Who-Has-Brought-Awareness-to-Autism-Spectrum-Disorder-Throug.html
+  https://www.globenewswire.com/news-release/2021/01/04/2152632/0/en/Bionano-Genomics-Publishes-Study-on-Autism-Risk-Genes-After-Detailed-Analysis-of-The-Genome-of-Professor-Temple-Grandin-Who-Has-Brought-Awareness-to-Autism-Spectrum-Disorder-Throug.html

 # Hypothesis:

   Genome Sequencing Analysis of Individuals with autism can locate genes which indicate comorbidities.
-This can be used to identify potential health risks and help   to identify effective personalized treatment plans.
+This can be used to identify potential health risks, help       identify effective personalized treatment plans and help to understand the cause to develop a cure.

 # Data: